Japan’s famous Shinkansen rail network got its biggest exposure yet following the release of the Hollywood blockbuster, Bullet Train.

-Additionally, fans of rapper Bad Bunny will be pleased to see him continue his foray into acting after a small role in F9: The Fast Saga.
-In Bullet Train, he’s set to play Wolf, a formidable Mexican assassin with a personal vendetta against Ladybug.
+Additionally, fans of rapper Bad Bunny were pleased to see him continue his foray into acting after a small role in F9: The Fast Saga.
+In Bullet Train, he plays Wolf, a formidable Mexican assassin with a personal vendetta against Ladybug.

-Check out the film’s poster for a first look at how some of the characters will appear in the film:
+Check out the film’s poster for a look at how some of the characters appear in the film:

 Bullet Train trailer

-The trailers released for the film have been incredibly well-received.
-They’ve generated particular praise for Pitt’s comedic timing, flashy visuals, brutal action, and the cool soundtrack (which features a Japanese version of the Bee Gees’ Stayin’ Alive).
+If you still haven’t seen Bullet Train, the fun trailers for the film will definitely convince you to get on board for the ride.
+On release, they were heavily praised for Pitt’s comedic timing, flashy visuals, brutal action, and the cool soundtrack (which features a Japanese version of the Bee Gees’ Stayin’ Alive).